Thruscross Reservoir

 Where is Thruscross Reservoir?

-Thruscross reservoir is located just upstream from Fewston and Swinsty reservoirs and is the baby of the Washurn Valley reservoirs.
+Thruscross reservoir is located just upstream from Fewston and Swinsty reservoirs and is the baby of the Washburn Valley reservoirs.
 It's remote location and elevated position means that a walk around Thruscross will almost certainly give you fabulous views across the surrounding moorland.

 Thruscross Reservoir walk details